slawekradzyminski/awesome-testing.com/_posts/2025-07-27-ai-tooling-for-developers-landscape.md

 ###### [GitHub Spark](https://githubnext.com/projects/github-spark/) — "Prompt-to-micro-app" in a managed runtime

 Spark is a GitHub Next experiment that lets you describe a "spark" in plain English and receive a fully hosted, installable PWA—no local build or deploy steps.
+Bundled with Copilot Pro+ ($19/mo).

 **Pros:**
-- NL editor, revision history, and model picker (GPT-4o, Claude Sonnet, etc.)
+- NL editor, revision history, and model picker (GPT-4o, Claude Sonnet 4, etc.)
 - Share or remix sparks; access control down to read-only vs. read-write
+- On-canvas model picker for different AI models

 **Trade-offs:**
 - Designed for micro apps; complex SaaS still needs a traditional stack